Itscasca/itscasca/README.md

 Cori or nicknames are perfectly fine
 I go by all pronouns he preffered
-I am introverted, wont talk much if i barley know you 100% open to make friends feel free to c+h
+I am shy and introverted, i wont talk much if i dont know you much!
+Besides that i absoloutly love making friends feel free to c+h or ship